 - Two endemic genera of cacti, each with a single species: Jasminocereus thouarsii, the candelabra cactus, and Brachycereus nesioticus, the lava cactus

-The 18 main islands (each having a land area at least 1 sq km) of the archipelago (with their English names) shown alphabetically.
+The 18 main islands (each having a land area of at least 1 sq km) of the archipelago (with their English names) are shown alphabetically.

 Baltra (South Seymour) Island

 Baltra is a small flat island located near the center of the Galápagos.
 It was created by geological uplift.
-The island is very arid, and vegetation consists of salt bushes, prickly pear cacti and palo santo trees.
+The island is very arid; vegetation consists of salt bushes, prickly pear cacti and palo santo trees.

 On arriving in Baltra, all visitors are immediately transported by bus to one of two docks.
 The first dock is located in a small bay, where the boats cruising Galápagos await passengers.
 The second is a ferry dock, which connects Baltra to the island of Santa Cruz.

-During the 1980's, iguanas from North Seymour were brought to the Charles Darwin Research Station as part of a breeding and repopulation project, and in the 1990's, land iguanas were reintroduced to Baltra.
+During the 1980s, iguanas from North Seymour were brought to the Charles Darwin Research Station as part of a breeding and repopulation project.
+In the 1990s, land iguanas were reintroduced to Baltra.
 As of 1997, scientists counted 97 iguanas living on Baltra; 13 of which had hatched on the islands.

 Bartolomé (Bartholomew) Island